TemitopeHassan-Analyst/Global-Skincare-and-Beauty-E-commerce/README.md

 ## Data Modelling

 A structured data model was created to establish relationships between tables and improve dashboard performance.
+Relationships were created using unique identifiers such as:

+- Product ID
+- Customer ID
+- Region/Market
+- Date Keys

+This structure improved:

+- Query performance
+- Scalability
+- Data consistency
+- Dashboard efficiency